 Ben falling from the balcony and impaled.
 And he was still ALIVE. just imagine that, falling from a high balcony into a dark alley and impaled while hoping that anyone but a walker comes around.

 In 400 Days, during Russell's story you can choose to hide from an approaching truck in the beginning.
 Russell will then look to his side as he lie down to hide, and the player is greeted with a full-view of Doug/Carley's corpse, complete with maggots crawling over his/her face.

 The sadistic games Nate plays with Russell, including stopping the car next to a female walker and opening the window just enough for her to get her hand in until he rates her on a scale of one to ten in terms of sex appeal.

 During Bonnie's story, she is cornered by a bandit.
 She attacks in self-defense and finds out too late that she had attacked Dee by mistake.
 Dee's skull has been smashed by the impact, rendering her right eyeball useless and exposing part of her brain.
 She manages to stay alive for another minute and mutter how Bonnie has killed her.

 And if you recognize Dee's silhouette and not attack then Dee will kill you.
-Just the sight of her silhouette beating you with her flashlight is terrifying, much like the way Lee can die in first person in Episode 2's finale at the hands of a shotgun.
+Just the sight of her silhouette beating you with her flashlight is terrifying, much like the way Lee can die in first person in Episode 2's finale at the hands of a rifle.